 At around 15h30, an excellent observation of a small party of 4 CROSSBILLS (beccroisés des sapins), containing at least one male, seen flying low across the park ? another ?first? for the year !

 Also of note this afternoon were 2 juvenile BULLFINCHES (bouvreuil), in the company of a male, near the Mare de Brie ? this confirms breeding success for this species which has been seen regularly throughout the summer in this area.

 Pierre and Laurent also observed 3 more HOUSE MARTINS, 4 more BARN SWALLOWS, and about 100 SWIFTS (fewer than had been present early morning).

-The presence of at least 4 SAND MARTINS (hirondelle de rivage) flying high around the park with reduced numbers of SWIFTS was particularly interesting – this is the first July record for this species, although this could be down to a lack of coverage at this time of year.
-Nevertheless it’s an uncommon bird at Beaumonts, with only one or two reports annually.
+The presence of at least 4 SAND MARTINS (hirondelle de rivage) flying high around the park with reduced numbers of SWIFTS was particularly interesting - this is the first July record for this species, although there's not much coverage at this time of year.
+Nevertheless it's quite uncommon here with only one or two reports annually.